mozilla/gecko-dev/browser/components/urlbar/docs/preferences.rst

 browser.urlbar.suggest.addons (boolean, default: true) If ``browser.urlbar.addons.featureGate`` is true, this controls whether add-on suggestions are turned on.
 Otherwise they won't be shown.

-browser.urlbar.suggest.pocket (boolean, default: true) If ``browser.urlbar.pocket.featureGate`` is true, this controls whether Pocket suggestions are turned on.
-Otherwise they won't be shown.

 browser.urlbar.suggest.yelp (boolean, default: true)